 While green tea contains an abundance of nutrients and vitamins, which can seriously improve your health, like all good things - it should be taken in moderation.

-- Because green tea is so effective at helping the body digest food, excessive amounts of green tea can lead to bowel problems and even vomiting.
+Yes, Green tea can cause Diarrhoea because it is so effective at helping the body digest food, excessive amounts of green tea can lead to bowel problems and even vomiting.

 It can increase the amount you need to pee as your body flushes out your digestive system.
 In milder cases, this can be part of a successful detox, however, in more extreme cases, it can lead to nutrient deficiency and dehydration.